-2- and 4-year period of the TAMP.
+2-and 4-year asset performance targets are set to evaluate progress made towards 10-year TAMP performance targets 2- and 4-year period of the TAMP.
 These targets are included in this plan and reported separately to FHWA.
-In addition, states are required to maintain minimum condition levels for NHS pavements and bridges such that the percentage of bridge deck area classified as Structurally Deficient (SD) does not exceed 10 percent of the overall deck area in a state, and that no more than five percent of pavement lanes miles on the interstate system are in poor condition.
+In addition, states are required to maintain minimum condition levels for NHS pavements and bridges such that the percentage of bridge deck area classified as poor does not exceed 10 percent of the overall deck area in a state, and that no more than five percent of pavement lanes miles on the interstate system are in poor condition.
 California currently meets these minimum requirements for both NHS pavements and bridges.